 The investment objective of the Mandate is to provide midterm growth to investors from a diversified portfolio of investments.
 The Mandate aims at meeting the long-term challenges of sustainable development while delivering financial performance by the combination of financial and extra-financial criteria.

-The Mandate invests in equities, fixed income and alternative asset class, via mutual funds from Moorea range and ETFs.
+The Mandate may invest in equities, fixed income and alternative asset class, directly or via mutual funds.
 The strategic asset allocation depends on the investor profile.